 A digital copy of the ICE Handbook, a step-by-step guide to designing and implementing effective professional certification examinations was written by recognized experts with applied knowledge of practical experience.

-This webcast covers the basics of how to build a strong security plan from the ground-up, provide recommendations for prioritizing limited budget resources, and offer advice for maintenance of your security plan as your program grows.
+Learn the basics of how to build a strong security plan from the ground-up, provide recommendations for prioritizing limited budget resources, and offer advice for maintenance of your security plan as your program grows.

 The concurrent session, Lost In Translation: Facilitating The Conversation Between Psychometricians and Non-Psychometricians, provides a framework for understanding and resolving conflicting program priorities, and illustrates a way to create a common understanding so all stakeholders can work together for the betterment of the program.